El Opeño

 El Opeño is a Mesoamerican archaeological site located in the municipality of Jacona in the state of Michoacán, Mexico.
-It is home to a prehispanic site, mainly known from the ceramic material found in the funerary complexes of the site, which have been dated to the Late Preclassic period.
-The importance of this site in mesoamerican archaeology is due to its antiquity and the ample diffusion of its style, contemporary to other native culture developments such as the Capacha culture and earlier than the Chupicuaro.
-El Opeño tombs, the oldest in Mesoamerica, have been dated to around 1600 BCE - a similar period as Olmec culture development.

-El Opeño discoveries became a milestone that questions the Olmec culture as the founders or precursors of all mesoamerican cultures.
+It is home to a prehispanic site, mainly known from the ceramic material found in the funerary complexes of the site, which have been dated to the Late Mesoamerican Preclassic period.
+The importance of this site in Mesoamerican archaeology is due to its antiquity and the ample diffusion of its style, contemporary to other native culture developments such as the Capacha culture and earlier than the Chupicuaro.
+The El Opeño tombs, the oldest in Mesoamerica, have been dated to around 1600 BCE - a similar period as Olmec culture development.
+The El Opeño discoveries have thus become a milestone that called the status of the Olmec culture as the founders or precursors of all Mesoamerican cultures into question.
+However, the current scientific understanding of the site and the culture that built it is incomplete, and requires further study.

-At the same time, the lack of validated information becomes evident, as well as the need of serious studies of Cem Ānáhuac history, name of the territories known to the Mexica civilization before the Mexico Spaniards invasion and conquest.

 Name

-It is not clear if the name El Opeño, has some meaning or what is the original name of this site.
+The meaning of the name El Opeño is unclear, as is the original name of this site.

-In relation to the name of the city it is located, Jacona or Xucunan, there are several versions.

-According to the Enciclopedia de los Municipios de México Michoacán, Jacona is a chichimeca origin word which means "place of vegetables".
+There are several theories about the etymology of the name Jacona.
+According to the Enciclopedia de los Municipios de México Michoacán, Jacona is a Chichimeca-origin word which means "place of vegetables".
 Another meaning comes from Xucunan, "place of flowers and vegetables".

-Another version notes that Jacona (Xucunan) is a word from the Tecuexe, one of the Great Chichimeca civilizations, whose language is Uto-Aztecan languages.
+Another version notes that Jacona (Xucunan) is a word from the Tecuexe, one of the Chichimec cultures, who probably spoke a Uto-Aztecan language.